 19. U.S. Residents: Scotia Capital (USA) Inc. is a wholly owned subsidiary of Scotia Capital Inc. Scotia Capital (USA) Inc. is a registered broker-dealer with the SEC and is a member of FINRA, the NYSE and SIPC.
 Any U.S. person wishing further information or to effect transactions in any security discussed herein should contact Scotia Capital (USA) Inc. at (212) 225-5000.

 Gender Pay Gap Reporting

 UK Policy Information

-Note: Modern Slavery Statements for The Bank of Nova Scotia, London branch and Scotiabank Europe plc prior to 2018 are available from the Company Secretary, Scotiabank Europe plc, 201 Bishopsgate, London EC2M 3NS upon request.
+Note: Scotiabank’s Human Rights Statement can be found here and its 2021 Modern Slavery Statement can be found here.
+Modern Slavery Statements for The Bank of Nova Scotia, London branch and Scotiabank Europe plc prior to 2021 are available from the Company Secretary, Scotiabank Europe plc, 201 Bishopsgate, London EC2M 3NS upon request.

 Industry Codes Disclosures